 Money-back guarantee: 30 DAYS

-ExpressVPN tops our list of recommended providers for several reasons.
-First off, it’s proven time and again that it can unblock pretty much anything.
+ExpressVPN has proven time and again that it can unblock pretty much anything.
 That includes US and UK Netflix, Hulu, BBC iPlayer, Amazon Prime Video, Sling TV, and HBO Now/Go.
 Simply ask the 24/7 live chat support which VPN server to connect to for your preferred streaming channel.
-Over 1,500 servers are littered across 94 countries.
-ExpressVPN sets the gold standard for both speed and security.
+Over 3,00 servers are littered across 94 countries.
+ExpressVPN sets the gold standard for both connection speed and security.
 It always scores well in our speed tests and only uses the strongest encryption parameters, including perfect forward secrecy.

 The provider sets the bar even higher by allowing its subscribers to utilize its smart DNS proxy service with or without connecting to a VPN.
 Called MediaStreamer, this service allows you to send DNS requests through a proxy service and unblock geo-locked content without actually connecting to a VPN.
 This is especially useful for Apple TV owners because the device does support changing the default DNS settings.
 More on how to set this up below.

 If MediaStreamer isn’t enough and you want a full VPN to use with your Apple TV, ExpressVPN also makes its own custom router firmware.
 If you’ve got a compatible router, you can flash the firmware for free.
 Or you can purchase a pre-flashed router directly from ExpressVPN.
 The router firmware is already set up to be used with any ExpressVPN server, and it’s far simpler to operate than the competing DD-WRT and Tomato-based firmware.